-Anything carmelized thrills our taste buds, for this cooking process brings out the sugars in foods, and our mouths savor sweetness.
-Chef Gary Danko states it aptly: “Carmelization equals flavor.”1
+Anything caramelized thrills our taste buds, for this cooking process brings out the sugars in foods, and our mouths savor sweetness.
+Chef Gary Danko states it aptly: “Caramelization equals flavor.”
+1

 Wikipedia defines this process as “the oxidation of sugar, a process used extensively in cooking for the resulting nutty flavor and brown color.”
 It further defines it as a type of non-enzymatic browning reaction.

-Carrots also tend to carmelizes some, when cooked properly.
-As far back as 1747, carrots were recognized as a sweet vegetable, for then the Prussian chemist Andreas Sigismund Marggraf discovered that they, as well as beets, contained small amounts of sugar.2
+Carrots also tend to caramelizes some, when cooked properly.
+As far back as 1747, carrots were recognized as a sweet vegetable, for then the Prussian chemist Andreas Sigismund Marggraf discovered that they, as well as beets, contained small amounts of sugar.
+2

-Joy of Cooking, copyrighted 1964, has a recipe for Carrots Vichy; this is a somewhat familiar recipe for thinly sliced carrots that are cooked, covered with a small amount of water (preferably water from Vichy, France), butter, and sugar.
+Joy of Cooking, copyrighted 1964, has a recipe for Carrots Vichy; this is a famous recipe for thinly sliced carrots that are cooked, covered, with a small amount of water (preferably water from Vichy, France), butter, and sugar.
 See my adaptation of this receipt at 2017/07/11.

 Vichy is a spa and resort town in central France known since Roman times for its therapeutic springs.
-During World War II, it was the home of the French State (Etat Francais), the seat of Nazi collaborationist government; it was chosen, because of its relative proximity to Paris (4.5 hours by train), it had the second largest hotel capacity at the time, and its modern telephone exchange, which made it possible to reach the world by phone.4
+During World War II, it was the home of the French State (Etat Francais), the seat of Nazi collaborationist government.
+It was thus chosen, because of its relative proximity to Paris (4.5 hours by train), it had the second largest hotel capacity at the time, and its modern telephone exchange, which made it possible to reach the world by phone.
+4

 Today we find carrots even in desserts.
 We enjoy the familiar carrot cake in the West, while India knows halwa, or a fudge-like food made primarily with carrots, sugar, and milk.